in28minutes/cloud.in28minutes.com/_posts-future/2020-06-06-aws-template.md

 ---
 layout:     post
-title:      TOPIC - TOPIC_ABBREVIATION - AWS Certification
+title:      REPLACE_TOPIC - REPLACE_ABBREVIATION - AWS Certification
 date:       2020-06-06 12:31:19
-summary:    Let's get a quick overview of TOPIC from an AWS certification perspective.
-We will look at important certification questions regarding TOPIC.
+summary:    REPLACE_SUMMARY
-categories:  AWS_CLOUD TOPIC
+categories:  AWS_CLOUD REPLACE_CATEGORY
-permalink:  /aws-certification-topic-abbreviation
+permalink:  REPLACE_URL
 ---

-Let's get a quick overview of TOPIC from an AWS certification perspective.
-We will look at important certification questions regarding TOPIC.
+REPLACE_SUMMARY

 ## You will learn
-- What?
+- What is ?
-- Why?
+- What are ?
+- Why do we need?
+- What is the difference between?
 - How?
 - Where?
 - When?